salesforcecli/plugin-env/messages/open.md

 - To open your default environment, run the command without flags: sf env open
-- This example opens the Visualforce page /apex/StartHere in a scratch org with alias "test-org":
+- Open the Visualforce page /apex/StartHere in a scratch org with alias "test-org":

   sf env open --target-env test-org --path /apex/StartHere

-- If you want to view the URL for the preceding command, but not launch it in a browser, add the --url-only flag:
+- View the URL but don't launch it in a browser:

   sf env open --target-env test-org --path /apex/StartHere --url-only

-- The preceding examples open the environment in your default web browser.
-To use a different browser, set the --browser flag to its OS-specific name.
-For example, to use Chrome on macOS:
+- Open the environment in a Google Chrome browser:

   sf env open --target-env test-org --path /apex/StartHere --browser "google chrome"